The poetry of place

 We looked for the unique, sensuous properties in our remote landscapes, their varieties of plant life, our marvellous natural ecology.
 These worlds, their living and physical splendour, their details, have been painted, written about, studied, photographed, reflected in music, appreciated through generations.

-We sought to find and express their essential scents, to capture the human benefits in deepened natural connection with our flora and its fragrances.
+We sought to find and express their essential scents, to capture the human benefits in deepened natural connection with our wild flora and its fragrances.
 In our years of bush walking, in our tramping, in working with care and conservation groups, we learned the soft, fragrant release of leaf-mould underfoot.
 We felt in our fingers the textures of damp and dry mosses, the bark of ancient trees, lichens, flowers, berries, leaves — each with their distinct and fleeting fragrance.

 Like many others, we’ve drawn breath after climbing to the open, grassy summits of South Island hills, experienced the deep inner and outer clarity that we find amid the broken, rocky heights of mountains, among the tiny jewel-like alpine plants.
 Like many, we’ve waded through cold, clear North Island streams, among huge, smooth stones and their waving freshwater vegetation, breathing in the rich or subtle scents of our native bush — the trees, the ferns, the pale flowers, bright berries.